1. Purpose of the S/U evaluation

 a.
 Allowed range: within 6 credits per semester, within a total of 18 credits during enrolment

 b.
-Course restrictions: allowed only when students approved for the first major take courses from departments other than their affiliated department (including their second major and interdisciplinary majors).
+Course restrictions: allowed only when students approved for the first major take courses from departments other than their affiliated department (including their second major, concentration major, and interdisciplinary majors).
 (Allowed only for major courses with weight 2000 or more)

 c.
 University College Courses, Teacher Training Courses, Field-trip Courses, P/NP Evaluation Courses, Graduate School Courses are excluded.